All Products

 Features

-Analytical stores are low-cost storage engines designed and optimized by Tablestore for time series scenarios.
-Analytical stores support efficient data compression and storage and provide powerful query and analysis capabilities, which makes analytical stores ideal for large-scale data analysis tasks.
+Analytical stores are low-cost storage engines designed and optimized by Tablestore for time series scenarios, with efficient data compression and powerful query and analysis capabilities for large-scale data analysis.

 Analytical stores automatically synchronize data from time series tables.
-When the data write rate is stable, the synchronization latency is typically within 10 minutes.
-If the business workload is too high, analytical stores prioritize storage stability, which may slightly increase synchronization latency.
-Analytical stores operate independently from the data storage in time series tables.
-You can specify the time to live (TTL) of data in analytical stores.
-Query operations on analytical stores do not affect the read and write performance of the time series tables.
+When the data write rate is stable, synchronization latency is typically within 10 minutes.
+Under heavy workloads, synchronization latency may increase slightly as the system prioritizes storage stability.
+Analytical stores operate independently from time series tables.
+You can set a separate time to live (TTL) for analytical store data, and queries on analytical stores do not affect the read and write performance of time series tables.

 Feature